elastic/ecctl/docs/ecctl_platform_deployment-template_list.md

 ## ecctl platform deployment-template list

-Lists the platform deployment templates
+DEPRECATED (Will be removed in the next major version): Lists the platform deployment templates

 ### Synopsis

-Lists the platform deployment templates
+DEPRECATED (Will be removed in the next major version): Lists the platform deployment templates

 ```
 ecctl platform deployment-template list [flags]